-This is a site about yoga teachers around the world who offer yoga around the world.
+This is a site about yoga teachers from around the world, who offer the deeper teachings of the practice.
 And this is a site about Kindness.
-And this is a site for bringing the humanity back to yoga teachers, the reality that they are still human and not these glorified images (really) which the West has so brilliantly created.
+And this is a site for bringing the humanity back to yoga teachers; the reality that they are still human, and not merely glorified images which the West has so brilliantly created.
 I have deliberately selected the teachers who are included in this site, having met and interviewed each, because they offer a connection to what yoga is as Life.
 And they are practicing yoga for what it is…Life.
 The challenges we meet in life are hopefully managed and made easier, or more acceptable, using the tools that yoga provides.
-This honesty we’re then faced with can only lead to more and greater Kindness.
+This honesty we’re then faced with, can only lead to more and greater Kindness.

-Because we often look to yoga teachers for guidance, and their ability to make it look so easy, we so often forget that, if they are teachers who are following an authentic practice, they have been, and still are, facing challenges in life, as this is what being human is about.
-So I am truly grateful for the ready replies of each teacher when I asked what they have been challenged with in their practice, as these overcome obstacles make for a stronger and more equipped teacher to support the students on their path.
-A teacher who hasn’t (or isn’t) facing their own challenges and fears won’t have what it takes to support students who inevitably bring their own.
+Because we often look to yoga teachers for guidance, and their ability to make it look so easy, we so often forget that, if they are teachers who are following an authentic practice, they have been, and still are, facing challenges in life.
+This is what being human is about.
+So I am truly grateful for the ready replies of each teacher, when I asked what they have been challenged with in their practice.
+These overcome obstacles make for a stronger and more equipped teacher, to support the students on their path.
+A teacher who hasn’t (or isn’t) facing their own challenges and fears, won’t have what it takes to support students, who inevitably bring their own.

 Thank you Rachel, creator and developer of Hippie in Heels blog.
-Whenever that giant ball of confusion rolled in you were right there to help roll it back out.
+Whenever that giant ball of confusion rolled in whilst developing this site, you were right there to help roll it back out.
 Visit Rachel’s amazing blog at www.hippie-inheels.com